 Women leaders find favour, but not votes in India, say Pew survey

 There’s more.
-Men are more likely than women to believe men are superior politicians (29% vs 21%, respectively), while women are slightly more likely to favor the abilities of (16% vs 13%).
+Men are more likely than women to believe men are superior politicians (29% vs 21%, respectively), while women are slightly more likely to favor the abilities of women leaders (16% vs 13%).
 Younger Indian adults (ages 18 to 34) and college graduates are somewhat more likely than their elders and those with less formal education to say women and men make equally good political leaders.

 But the results of the just concluded Assembly elections in five states do not reflect these beliefs.
 On an average, voters elected only 11 per cent women to represent them, with an overwhelming 89 per cent still men.